 TWA: True Wind Angle (ranging from 0 to 180 degrees), i.e. the angle between a boat's course and the true wind direction.
 TWA=0 means that the wind comes in straight from over the bow and SOG will be zero, the equivalent of being anchored.
-Negative (-) TWA's indicates wind from the port side.
+Negative (-) TWA's indicates wind from the port side; positive (+) from the starboard side.

 TWD: True Wind Direction (ranging from 0 to 360 degrees) is the angle from where the wind blows.
-TWD=0 means wind from the north, TWD=90 means wind from the east etc.
+TWD=0 means wind from the north, TWD=90 means wind from the east, etc.